Over the next few months I’ll be writing about how to get a job when you are high functioning autistic/asperger’s.

 - Step 5 – How to fill out application forms

-- Step 7 – Preparing for an interview
+- Step 7 – Getting a Job when your Autistic: Preparing for an Interview and Getting the Job

 Getting a job when your autistic is certain a lot harder than getting a job when your neuro-typical.
 You will face much bigger challenges than a person who isn’t autistic and you really can do things that can improve your chances of getting a job.
 There is no magic formula or easy option but working hard in all aspects of your life will greatly improve your chances of getting the good job that you dreamed of.
 I would say the hardest of all the steps is the interview stage as most of us with autism struggle with this face to face communication.
 Which can be for many reasons such as:

 - Displaying the wrong body language and facial gestures

 - Coming across too shy, or on the opposite end of the scale too confrontational, arrogance, aloof and aggressive

 - Not have the right level of communication skills to answer the questions being asked